jacebenson/cedar/docs/docs/background-jobs.md

 })
 ```

 If we were to query the `BackgroundJob` table after the job has been scheduled you'd see a new row.
-We can use the Redwood Console to query the table from the command line:
+We can use the Cedar Console to query the table from the command line:

 ```js
 % yarn rw console